raviraj1976/docs.particular.net/nservicebus/outbox/index.md

 To avoid these problems, developers of distributed systems have two options:

-* Be very careful to make every single message handler [idempotent](https://en.wikipedia.org/wiki/Idempotence)—that is, coded so that the message handler can be executed multiple times without adverse side effects.
+1. Ensure all message handlers are [idempotent](https://en.wikipedia.org/wiki/Idempotence).
+This means each message handler can handle the same message multiple times without adverse side effects.
+This is often very difficult to achieve.
-* Implement infrastructure to create consistency between messaging and data operations so that hard idempotency is no longer a requirement.
+2. Implement infrastructure which guarantees consistency between business data and messages.
+This avoids the need for all messages handlers to be idempotent.

-The Outbox is that piece of infrastructure.
+The outbox feature is the infrastructure described in the second option.

 ## How it works